BlutopiaHub/Blutonium-2.0/README.md

 - all extensions are organized into much easier to manage "modules" user, temp, sys, proc, loop, and event.

 ## REMOVALS
-- Removed b\pp
+- Removed `b\pp`
-- Removed b\hypixel
+- Removed `b\hypixel`
 - Removed adminroles database table and added the admin roles to guilddata
-- Removed custom dispatches for load_extension and unload_extension, previously these custom events were used to cache extension uptimes, but that caching is built into the custom Client class now.
+- Removed custom dispatches for `load_extension` and `unload_extension`, previously these custom events were used to cache extension uptimes, but that caching is built into the custom Client class now.

 # PLEASE REPORT ANY BUGS YOU FIND!
 Thank you for supporting blutonium!